Gpitio/fileuploader/README.md

 ## Installation

 You can install the package via Composer.
-If you're using the `dev-main` branch, you can require it like this:

 ```bash
 composer require gpit/fileuploader